 - Senate Level: Students who wish to appeal the decision of the Faculty must do so to the Senate Appeals Committee.
 Decisions of the Senate Appeals Committee are final.

 Consult the Significant Dates Table for Appeal deadlines.
 Timing is key – appeal deadlines are strictly enforced and you must submit the correct documentation and evidence.
-It is strongly recommended that you seek support and advice when filing an appeal.
+It is strongly recommended that you seek support and advice through a RSU or CESAR advocate when filing an appeal.